odpi/egeria-connector-ibm-information-server/README.md

     To operate, the Information Server user credentials must have (at a minimum) the following roles:
     `Suite User`, `Information Governance Catalog User`, and `Information Governance Catalog Glossary Author`.
     (The first two are both read-only, non-administrative roles, while the last allows synchronization objects to be created to track the last synchronization point of the DataStage job information.)
+Finally, if using the connector option to include virtual assets (`"includeVirtualAssets": true`), the user will also need the `Information Governance Catalog Information Asset Author` role, as this role is needed to be able to retrieve the full details of virtual assets.

     Note that you need to provide the `connectorProvider` parameter, set to the name of the DataStage connectorProvider class (value as given above).